aldotroiano/airpods-utility-MAC-ITA/README.md

 This Utility is the Italian version of other online Projects.
 Various bug fixes made to optimize the code.

-Subsitute the "NAME_OF_AIRPODS" text to the name of your Airpods.
+Subsitute the "NAME_OF_YOUR_AIRPODS" text to the name of your Airpods.

 This code will only work on Macs that have Italian as a View Language